colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 </div>

 [Who Can Use](https://whocanuse.com) is another fantastic contrast checker that will become a staple in my accessibility testing most definitely.
 It gives you a look at the different contrasts and how they stack up versus the many different kinds of visual impairments.

+[Lea Verou has an excellent color contrast checker](https://contrast-ratio.com/) she made that is a great tool for checking color contrast as well.

 <div class="content__placeholder">
   <figure>